exasol/script-languages-release/flavors/README.md

 - standard-EXASOL-7.1.0
   - Base Image: ubuntu:18.04
   - Compatible Exasol Versions: 7.1.\* (but likely also with 7.0 and 6.2.\*)
-  - Available languages: Java 11, Python 2.7, Python 3.6 and R 3.4
+  - Available languages: Java 11, Python 3.6 and R 3.4
   - [Here](standard-EXASOL-7.1.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

 - standard-EXASOL-7.0.0